jgouneau/jgouneau.github.io/content/project/Semi-Supervised YOLOv2/index.md

 This project was carried out during an internship with IRIT, Toulouse, with Axel Carlier as tutor.

 {{% callout warning %}}
-The code supplied is only an untested python scripts version of the Google Colab Notebook.
+The code provided is only an untested python scripts version of the Google Colab Notebook.
 {{% /callout %}}

 ## YOLOv2